KKR vs KXIP Dream11 Team Prediction IPL 2020

 Dream11 Team Prediction

 KKR vs KXIP Dream11 IPL 2020: Captain, Vice-captain, Fantasy Playing Tips, Probable XIs For Today’s Kolkata Knight Riders vs Kings XI Punjab T20 Match 46 at Sharjah Cricket Stadium 7.30 PM IST Monday, October 26: Kolkata would like to take a step closer to playoffs with a win over Kings XI Punjab in Sharjah on Monday.
 Both teams are in confidence and are coming off wins.
 Punjab has played brilliant cricket in the last week winning all their matches and keeping their playoffs hopes alive.
 Kolkata is placed in a better position but has been a team that has not been consistent.
-Also Read - IPL 2020 LIVE Score RR vs MI Match 45 Today's Match Live Cricket Updates Online: Kishan Leads Mumbai's Breezy Start After Archer's Strike
+Also Read - KL Rahul or Rishabh Pant For India's Tour of Australia?
+Aakash Chopra Answers

 Given the size of the boundaries and the power-hitters in both sides, lots of sixes could be on show in Sharjah when the two sides meet.
-Also Read - IPL 2020: MS Dhoni-Led Chennai Beat Virat Kohli's Royal Challengers Bangalore to Stay Alive in Playoffs Qualification Race
+Also Read - LIVE IPL 2020 KKR vs KXIP Scorecard, IPL Today's Match Live Score And Updates Online Match 46: Confident Punjab Aim to Sustain Momentum vs Rejuvenated Kolkata

 KKR vs KXIP IPL Match Details

 TOSS: The Indian Premier League match toss between Rajasthan Royals vs Mumbai Indians will take place at 7 PM (IST) – October 26.
-Also Read - IPL 2020 Highlights, RCB vs CSK Match 44, Dubai: Sam Curran, Ruturaj Gaikwad Help Chennai Beat Bangalore by Eight Wickets to Keep Playoffs Hopes Alive
+Also Read - IPL 2020, KKR vs KXIP in Sharjah: Predicted Playing XIs, Pitch Report, Toss Timing, Squads, Sharjah Weather Forecast For Match 46

 Time: 7.30 PM IST